regiregi22/DaemonRipped-Arcade-Encoder/README.md

 # DaemonRipped Arcade Encoder
-This is an arcade controller project based on MickGyver's DaemonBite, but removing all extra functions.
+This is an arcade controller project based on MickGyver's DaemonBite, but optimized for lower latency and overhead, by removing all optionals features.
 A four-direction stick and up to 12 buttons are supported.
 It uses any standard Arduino Pro Micro board.

-Debouncing for mechanical switches is already activated (adds only around 0.035ms latency).
+Debounce optional feature has been kept.
+It is activated by default, as it adds only around 0.035ms of latency.
 10ms setting for debounce should be an ideal value, lowering it might cause problems, and it shouldn't be any higher than 20ms.
 <br />
 ## Performance:
 -The input lag for an arcade controller built around this project is minimal.
 Here is the result from a [test with a native polling rate of 1ms](https://inputlag.science/controller/methodology):